2018 Guided Turtle Walks

 Turtle Walks are $18 per person or $15 per person for our LMC members.
 Walk-ins are a rate of $20, and a spot is not guaranteed.
 All individuals, including children, are required to pre-register online to reserve their spot.
 Children must be 8 years or older to attend the walks and all participants must be able to walk up to half a mile.

-We can only accommodate 30 people per night and dates fill up quickly.
+Due to our State issued permit requirements, we can only accommodate 30 people per night and dates fill up quickly.
 There is no relationship between sea turtle nesting activity and the phase of the moon, the weather, or the tides.
 All scheduled Turtle Walk nights have the same odds of the group seeing a sea turtle nesting.
 There are no refunds on tickets if a sea turtle is not spotted.

 Doors open around 8:40pm and close at 9pm.